ricardoalejos/traceback_for_c/README.md

 ## 1.2.
 Use case: our approach

 Consider the same requirements that we had in our last example.
-However, now we will introduce a set of tools that will make the code easier to write, and easier to read.
-Moreover, it now provides us with the traceback list which would allow us finding the root cause of the error fastly.
+However, now we will introduce a set of tools that will make the code easier to write and easier to read.
+Moreover, it now provides us with the traceback list, which would allow us finding the root cause of the error fastly.

 We have written the new implementation in Listing 1.2.1.
 There, we use a set of definitions which you can find in "include/traceback.h".
-Notice that we have taken the function return statements away, since they are part of the mechanism that allow us develop the traceback list:
+Notice that we have taken the function return statements away since they are part of the mechanism that allows us to develop the traceback list:

 - `TB_FAIL_MACRO()` receives one parameter: the error which the current function should raise in that point of the code.
-- `TB_SUCCEED_MACRO()` exits the caller function without signaling any error.
+- `TB_SUCCEED_MACRO()` exits the caller function without signalling any error.

 Functions that call other functions that return `TB_RETURN_TYPE` may run the `TB_TEST_CUMULATIVE_MACRO()`, which receives the following parameters: